SiliconLabs/wisun-br-linux/README.md

 ### Using `dnsmasq` as DHCP server

 `dnsmasq` does not need any specific options.
-A classical invocation can be used:
+A classical invocation can be used.
+We suggest to increase the lease time (`336h`) and disable DNS server (`-p 0`):

-    sudo dnsmasq -d -C /dev/null -i tun0 --dhcp-range ::,constructor:tun0,64,336h
+    sudo dnsmasq -d -C /dev/null -p 0 -i tun0 --dhcp-range 2001:db8::,2001:db8::ffff,64,336h

-You can also add `-p 0` to disable the DNS capabilities of `dnsmasq`.

 ### Using `dnsmasq` as DHCP relay

 To start the DHCP relay, you have to bind the `Wi-SUN` and the upstream network interfaces (`tun0` and `eth0`).
-Then specify the IP addresses of the DHCP server (`2001:db8::1`) and of the `wsbrd` interface (`fd01:db8::acde:4823:4567:019f`) to the `--dhcp-relay` option.
+Then specify the IP addresses of the DHCP server (`2001:db8:a::1`) and of the `wsbrd` interface (`2001:db8:b::1`) to the `--dhcp-relay` option.
 You can also disable the DNS server (which is useless in this case) with `-p 0`;

-    sudo dnsmasq -d -C /dev/null -i tun0,eth0 --dhcp-relay fd01:db8::acde:4823:4567:019f,2001:db8::1 -p 0
+    sudo dnsmasq -d -C /dev/null -p 0 -i tun0,eth0 --dhcp-relay 2001:db8:a::1,2001:db8:b::1

 ## Using `isc-dhcp`